warden-protocol/wardenprotocol/docs/docs/build-a-keychain/keychain-interface.md

 ## Responses

-Keychains publish responses to requests using the following transactions:
+Keychains publishes responses to requests using the following transactions:

 - `UpdateKeyRequest`: Publishes a public key on the Warden Protocol, responding to `NewKeyRequest`.
 - `FulfilSignatureRequest`: Publishes a signature, respnding to `NewSignatureRequest` or `NewSignTransactionRequest`.